What Every Person With Arthritis Needs to Know About Cannabis

 For people with arthritis pain, medical marijuana can bring relief without the side effects caused by traditional treatments.
 But it’s still not legal everywhere—yet.

 “I actually don't remember what it was like not to be in pain,” says Bridget Seritt, who has dealt with chronic illness since she was a small girl.
-“I have both types of arthritis — rheumatoid and osteoarthritis.
+“I have both types of arthritis—rheumatoid and osteoarthritis.
 I have Sjogren's syndrome.
 I have lupus, and I have Ehlers-Danlos syndrome, which is a genetic collagen disorder that affects all of my joints, ligaments, and tendons.”

 When she lived in Georgia, her treatment centered on methotrexate, a drug used to slow down the progression of rheumatoid arthritis.

-Unfortunately, Seritt experienced all three of the drug’s most common side effects — nausea, stomach upset, and fatigue — and, for a time, she used black-market cannabis to alleviate those symptoms.
-(Georgia didn’t have a medical marijuana program at the time.)
+Unfortunately, Seritt experienced all three of the drug’s most common side effects—nausea, stomach upset, and fatigue—and, for a time, she used black-market cannabis to alleviate those symptoms.
+(Georgia didn’t have a medical-marijuana program at the time.)
 Seritt moved to Colorado in 2013, still taking “a handful of opiates and a whole bunch of prescription medications,” and quickly realized that, as a chronic-pain patient requiring high doses, the growing war on opioids might affect her options for relief sooner rather than later.

 It didn’t take long: Her new pharmacy wasn’t always able to fill her full oxymorphone prescription on time.
-“I was consistently running out,” she says, which led to muscle seizures.
+“I was consistently running out,” she says, which led to muscle spasms.
 Since cannabis was legal in Colorado, “I decided to see if it would help with pain and withdrawal.
 I smoked a couple of joints, but it didn’t do anything except help my insomnia.”
 That was good enough, and eventually she replaced smoking pot with making her own cannabis butter and topicals.

 It wasn’t until about three months later that Seritt noticed another change: “I could walk better.
 I could be active for longer periods of time, and I didn't need as long to recover.”
 Between 2014 and 2015, she went from being able to walk just 200 feet to hiking several miles.
 She credits medical cannabis.

 If Seritt still lived in Georgia, she wouldn’t have achieved this level of relief without breaking the law.
-Currently, the state allows only cannabis oil with less than 5% THC — the chemical that causes most of pot’s psychoactive effects.
+Currently, the state allows only cannabis oil with less than 5% THC—the chemical that causes most of pot’s psychoactive effects.
 In Colorado, however, some form of medical marijuana has been legal since 2000, and patients aren’t limited to low-THC oils.
 Instead, patients like Seritt have access to a seemingly endless variety of cannabis products with a wide range of potency, along with professional staff equipped to answer medical questions.
 Colorado also allows home cultivation of up to six plants per patient, so they can grow the specific strains they need to get results.

 Several bills in congress aim to erase cannabis from the CSA.
 Among them, Oregon Sen. Ron Wyden’s cleverly-titled S.420 Marijuana Revenue and Regulation Act; Hawaii Rep. Tulsi Gabbard’s March reintroduction of the Ending Federal Marijuana Prohibition Act; New Jersey Sen. Cory Booker’s Marijuana Justice Act; and New York Sen. Charles Schumer’s Marijuana Freedom and Opportunity Act.
-Passing any of these bills would allow millions of American arthritis patients to legally benefit from the plant’s therapeutic properties.
+Passing any of these bills would allow millions of Americans with arthritis to legally benefit from the plant’s therapeutic properties.

 “If you put the opioids head-to-head with cannabis for mild to moderate pain, what we find is that they're about equal,” says Jordan Tishler, M.D., a Boston cannabis physician at Inhale MD, Harvard instructor of medicine, and president of the Association of Cannabis Specialists.
 “In that situation, cannabis may be equally effective, but it's a lot safer.”